How To Run A Successful Hockey Tryout: Evaluating Youth Hockey Players

 - There are 90 athletes in this age group.

-- We will not focus on evaluating the goalies, to keep things simple.
+- To keep things simple, we will not focus on evaluating the goalies.

 - Only 30 skaters at a time will be allowed on the ice at one time.

-- Skaters will have 4 skating sessions (1,2,3 and 4) after each of which, they will be sorted
+- Skaters will have 4 skating sessions, after each of which, will be sorted

 from best to worst to determine the top players

 The image below shows a simple player import using SkillShark Evaluation Software.
-If you like, you can visit skillshark.com, to start your free trial account and follow along.
+If you like, you can visit the SkillShark website, to start your free trial account and follow along.

 Before we import the players, we will use one of the 4 ‘Custom Fields’ SkillShark offers and call this ‘Group’ that each athlete starts out in (Day 1, Group A, B, and C) making sure to data map this field to Custom Label #1 when we import.
 This can then be exported as a spreadsheet and re-imported when all players are added.